vvaldersteins/ngx-svg/README.md

 ```
   points: Array with an array of x,y points.
 E.g. [[0, 50], [50, 100], [100, 50], [50, 0]].
 (MANDATORY)
-  borderSize: Size of the border for the polyline.
+  borderSize: Size of the border for the polygon.
 (MANDATORY)
-  borderColor: Border color of the polyline.
+  borderColor: Border color of the polygon.
 (OPTIONAL, Defaults to '#000')
-  fill: Background color of the polyline.
+  fill: Background color of the polygon.
 (OPTIONAL, Defaults to '#000')
 ```

 ## Events